 4) Set a Goal Date

 Make your goal outrageously ambitious, but also be realistic.
-When I set my goal, I actually had no idea how much money I was bringing in or spending a month.
+When I set my first goal, I actually had no idea how much money I was bringing in or spending a month.
 I just knew that “Debt Free by 23” sounded really cool.
 “Debt Free at 23” still sounds just as cool.
 I am still hoping to get closer to December than May, but we will see how the rest of the year goes before I make that judgement.

 5) Budget for nothing, but also for everything.

 I budget for absolutely everything imaginable.
 I have a categories for electronic replacement, contacts, clothing, and hair and nails.
 Some of these categories I don’t spend monthly, but instead I save up a little cash every month and when I do need to spend it, I have the money there.
+I have gone back and forth about using sinking funds.
+Ultimately, if your income is tight, I recommend setting up the sinking funds.
+If you have a lot of wiggle room in your budget, you may find that you don’t need them for absolutely everything.

 I have found ways to cut spending on my groceries, eating out, and pretty much everything.
 Check out my blog post on how to save a TON of money on groceries!